puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_vmware.markdown

     $ puppet node_vmware start /Datacenters/Solutions/vm/newpuppetmaster

-You can see we've specified the path to the virtual machine we wish to start;
-in this case `/Datacenters/Solutions/vm/newpuppetmaster`.
+You can see we've specified the path to the virtual machine we wish to start, in this case `/Datacenters/Solutions/vm/newpuppetmaster`.

-To stop a virtual machine:
+To stop a virtual machine, use:

     $ puppet node_vmware stop /Datacenters/Solutions/vm/newpuppetmaster

-This will stop the running virtual machine (it may take a few minutes).
+This will stop the running virtual machine (which may take a few minutes).

 Lastly, we can terminate a VMware instance.
 Be aware this will:

 - Force-shutdown the virtual machine
 - Delete the virtual machine AND its hard disk images

-**This is a destructive action that should only be taken when you wish to delete the virtual machine!**
+**This is a destructive and permanent action that should only be taken when you wish to delete the virtual machine!**

+The following video demonstrates the termination process and some other related functions:

 <object width="560" height="315"><param name="movie"
 value="http://www.youtube.com/v/-o0h83LYSA0?version=3&amp;hl=en_US"></param><param